thibmeu/http-message-signatures-directory/draft-meunier-web-bot-auth-architecture.md

 The creation of the signature is defined in {{Section 3.1 of HTTP-MESSAGE-SIGNATURES}}.

-It is RECOMMEND the expiry to be no more than 24 hours.
+It is RECOMMENDED the expiry to be no more than 24 hours.

 ### Signature-Agent {#signature-agent}